School Committee - October 11, 2023

 Are there any questions from the table?

-Chris Wanner, We will move to our first discussion item, which is the program studies process procedure updates highlighted anticipated changes.
+Seeing no questions, um, we will move to our first discussion item, which is the program of studies process and procedure updates.

-I just want to remind like, so when we were looking at the program of studies this year, there was a couple different things.
+Yeah.
+Just before, uh, Mr. Palmer and, uh, Ms. Keenan begin, I just want to, um, remind like, so when we're looking at the program of studies, uh, this year, there was a couple different things.

 First of all, I wanted to get it to people early.